cainhopwood/aws-ml-workshop-starter-kit/content/Workshops/module-forecasting/_index.en.md

 The scope of this workshop is to:

-* Understand how to use data from the Open Data Registry in Amazon SageMaker
-* Understand feature engineering for time series data for DeepAR model training
-* Understand how to use Amazon SageMaker built in algorithms, specifically for DeepAR
+* Understand how to do air quality forecasting with Amazon SageMaker built-in algorithm DeepAR
 * Understand how to use Step Function Data Science SDK to orchestration ML Pipeline
-* Going further: Use the full dataset and setup an hyperparameter job to find the best model
+* Understand how to use GluonTS package and multi-model deployment
+* Understand how to use Amazon Forecast with Step Functions for timeseries data forecasting.

-{{< setupinfo >}}
+{{< sagemakereventengine >}}

->  **MUST: Please create a separated AWS CloudFormation (CFN) Stack for experiment with the above steps.
-(The other labs' CFN stack won't support forecasting lab.**

-### Lab Steps
+### Timeseries Forecasting Labs
 {{% children depth="2" %}}

-Click [here](./step1/) to get started!
+Click [Lab 1 - Forecast air quality with Amazon SageMaker and DeepAR](./lab1/) to get started!